Protesters clash in Hong Kong as cycle of violence intensifies

 China denies interfering in Hong Kong and has warned that the violent protests over the proposed legislation allowing extraditions to mainland China were an “undisguised challenge” to the formula under which it is ruled.

 Many of the marchers on Sunday chanted slogans against the police.
-Some held up banners reading: “We rise as one, we fight as one” and “Stop violence”.
+Some held banners reading: “We rise as one, we fight as one” and “Stop violence”.

 The protests have brought the most serious political crisis to Hong Kong since it returned to China, and have posed an increasingly delicate national security headache for China’s Xi at a time of trade tensions with the United States and a slowing Chinese economy.

-What began as a movement to oppose the extradition law that would have allowed people to be sent to China for trial has taken on broader demands.
+What began as a movement to oppose the extradition law has taken on broader demands.
 They include the resignation of Hong Kong’s Beijing-backed leader Carrie Lam, calls for full democracy and an independent inquiry into what some say has been excessive police force against protesters.

-Despite the rising violence, Lam has so far refused to accede to any of thedemands.
+Lam has so far refused to accede to any of the demands.

 The protesters appeared to be getting more organised and willing to use violence to achieve their aims.
-On Sunday, activists said they hoped to stretch the police by splitting up their marches.
+On Sunday, activists said they hoped to stretch the police by splitting their marches.

 “The police usually surround us and we have nowhere to go.
 So we adjust our strategy this time.
-This is much more fluid and flexible,” said protester Edward Ng.
+This is much more fluid and flexible,” protester Edward Ng said.

+As riot police advanced at the end of the night from several fronts, the protesters, hemmed in and unable to see a way out, began streaming down into the Sheung Wan underground metro station.

+The black-clad protesters clambered onto and filled a passenger train, chanting “Free Hong Kong.
+Age of Revolution”, in an orderly retreat.
+Many changed out of their black shirts, then changed trains, and vanished into the night.

-Additional reporting by Felix Tam and Sijia Jiang; Writing by James Pomfret; Editing by Robert Birsel, Janet Lawrence and Deepa Babington
+Additional reporting by Felix Tam and Sijia Jiang; Writing by James Pomfret; Editing by Robert Birsel, Janet Lawrence and Dale Hudson